 The Veterans Services staff is honored to assist former and current military and entitled family members in using their educational benefits.
-We help students through the process of eligibility, admissions, registration, and financial aid.
-We also provide information and referral to other military resources.

 NEWS & EVENTS